Sunday, November 17, 2024

 Wifi 6

-If you are on a budget and want something both portable and with decent hardware you have two choices: the lenovo ideapad here or the Acer Aspire 5.
-Type those names on the amazon store search bar or your favorite computer’s website and narrow down the search to models with either a Ryzen 3 or a Core i3.
-Those are going to be the cheapest bare bone minimum laptops to run Windows Home or Pro fast enough to launch accounting software & multitask with no lag.
+If you are on a budget and want something portable with decent hardware, you have two choices: the Lenovo IdeaPad or the Acer Aspire 5.
+Type these names into the Amazon search bar or your favorite computer retailer’s website and narrow down the search to models with either a Ryzen 3 or a Core i3.
+These are the cheapest, bare minimum laptops capable of running Windows Home or Pro smoothly, launching accounting software, and multitasking without lag.

-Usually these laptops will have Windows in S mode but all of them can be upgradeable to Windows Home or Pro free of charge.
-You just need to go to the windows app store and look for windows home or pro then click upgrade.
+These laptops typically come with Windows in S mode, but all of them can be upgraded to Windows Home or Pro free of charge.
+Simply go to the Windows Store, search for Windows Home or Pro, and click “Upgrade.”

-Once installed, you’ll have access to Home/Pro versions of MS Office, Zoom, Quickbooks,etc.
+Once installed, you’ll have access to full versions of MS Office, Zoom, QuickBooks, etc.

 Weight

-Both the Lenovo Ideapad shown here and the Acer Aspire weigh anywhere from 3lb to 3.5lbs.
-Anything more than 3.5lbs can be considered heavy and it’s pretty common to find heavy laptops (4lb) with this much budget especially if they have a Core i5 or Ryzen 5 (another reason to avoid faster CPUs).
-Note that full sized keyboards with the numpad are usually available on 15” laptops and almost never available on 13” laptops.
+Both the Lenovo IdeaPad and Acer Aspire weigh between 3lbs and 3.5lbs.
+Anything over 3.5lbs can be considered heavy, and it’s quite common to find heavier laptops (around 4lbs) in this budget range, especially if they come with a Core i5 or Ryzen 5 CPU (another reason to avoid higher-end CPUs).
+Note that full-sized keyboards with a NumPad are usually only available on 15” laptops and are almost never found on 13” laptops.

-It is rare to see a 14” laptop with a numerical numpad but they’re out there.
+It is rare to see a 14” laptop with a numerical NumPad, but they do exist.

 Lenovo Ideapad 1